quicwg/base-drafts/draft-ietf-quic-transport.md

   values in this format always end on an octet boundary

 x (?) = C:
-: Indicates that x has a fixed value of C
+: Indicates that x has a fixed value of C with the length described by ?, as above.

 x (?) = C..D:
-: Indicates that x has a value in the range from C to D, inclusive
+: Indicates that x has a value in the range from C to D, inclusive, with the encoding described by ?, as above.

 \[x (E)\]:
 : Indicates that x is optional (and has length of E)